mehulagg/gitlab_test/doc/user/packages/index.md

 The GitLab Package Registry is a place for you to publish, share, and discover packages in any of the below formats.

-You can use it like a private repository, where you publish images that were built with any of the following package managers.
-When you store an image in the Package Registry, it can be consumed as a dependency in downstream projects.

 | Software repository                                         | Description                                                           | Available in GitLab version |
 |-------------------------------------------------------------|-----------------------------------------------------------------------|-----------------------------|
 | [Container Registry](container_registry/index.md)           | Use for [Docker](https://www.docker.com/) images.                     | 8.8+                        |